DannyGilligan/chocelegance-resubmission/README.md

 <details>
   <summary><b> SEO Improvements </b></summary>
 <br>
-The keywords identified during the research stage have been incorporated throughout the site (e.g headings, product descriptions, between strong tags etc).
+The keywords identified during the research stage have been incorporated throughout the site (e.g in headings, product descriptions, between strong tags etc).
 <br><br>
 An example is the hero section, which includes an SEO optimised heading and button containing keywords in an organic manner (as opposed to stuffing, or keyword spamming).
 <br><br>